gajim/python-nbxmpp/README.md

 # Welcome to python-nbxmpp

-`python-nbxmpp` is a Python library that provides a way for Python applications to use the Jabber/XMPP network in a non-blocking way.
-This library was initially a fork of `xmpppy`, but is now using non-blocking sockets.
+`python-nbxmpp` is a Python library that provides a way for Python applications to use the XMPP network.
+This library was initially a fork of `xmpppy`.

 ## Runtime Requirements